altunenes/altunenes.github.io/content/posts/cpu.md

 Ever wondered why throwing more CPU cores at a problem doesn't always make it faster?
 I built a simple video frame processor to see this parallel processing paradox in action.
 The results are pretty interesting - while total processing time drops significantly, each individual frame actually takes longer to process.
 Let's see why.

-**🔬 All experiments and code available**: [github.com/altunenes/gstreamer-parallelism-study](https://github.com/altunenes/gstreamer-parallelism-study)
+**All experiments and code available**: [github.com/altunenes/gstreamer-parallelism-study](https://github.com/altunenes/gstreamer-parallelism-study)

 ## <span style="color:orange;">  Implementation </span>